If you want ideas for businesses, you can start with $10k or less – look no further!

 However, if you want to get more advanced tools such as large sanders or a drill press, it will cost a bit extra.

 You should charge around $50 per hour for your services to make decent money repairing furniture.

 53. Nail Salon

-If you know how to apply nail polish and do manicures, this could be your dream business.
+This could be your dream business if you know how to apply nail polish and do manicures.
 You have the option to work from home or visit clients at home.

 It can cost several hundred or even thousands of dollars for the rent and equipment needed to start a full-service nail salon.
 Or you can work at home or travel around and not pay for furniture or anything big to save money.

 You may also want to pay for training on how to use specialized types of gel polish or tools and machines to make your job easier and more efficient.

 You can charge anywhere between $30 – $80 per person for a manicure/service.

 Everyone loves grabbing a snack during their lunch break, which means vending machines are a great business.
 You’ll need to find a suitable location to place your vending machines such as an office building, shopping mall, or another public place with heavy foot traffic.

 The initial investment depends on whether you buy a used vending machine or a new one.
 A new vending machine costs about $2,000-$4,000 while a used one could cost half that.